ttrahan/deploy-gke-basic/README.md

 ![AyeAye](https://github.com/devops-recipes/push-docker-hub/blob/master/public/resources/images/captain.png)

 A simple Node JS application with unit tests and coverage reports using mocha and istanbul.
-It also does a docker build once CI posses and then pushes the image to Google Container Registry
+It also does a docker build once CI passes and then pushes the image to Google Container Registry

 ## Run CI for this repo on Shippable